wolfv6/keybrd_DH/examples/shiftRegs/README.md

 # sr4_keys overview
 dodohand_BB is a schematic for a proof-of-concept keyboard small enough to fit on a breadboard.
-It has indicator LEDs and two rows of keys just like the 52-key PCB. sr4_keys.ino sketch demonstrates shift-register keybrd classes as they would be used in DodoHand.
+It has indicator LEDs and two rows of keys just like the 52-key PCB.
+The sr4_keys.ino sketch demonstrates shift-register keybrd classes as they would be used in DodoHand.

 The right row has two photoInterrupt switches, which consist of an IR LED and photo transistor.
 A 20mA Teensy pin strobes two IR LEDs.